Introduction to Ski Touring

 Each day you will use your ski touring equipment to explore a different area of the epic, never ending Chamonix backcountry with our fun, knowledgeable and skilled guides.

-All guiding fees and accommodation is included in the course price.
+All guiding fees and accommodation are included in the course price.

 Clicking on the ‘Book Now’ button opposite, will open a new tab/window in your browser and direct you to our online tour booking system.
 Here you can check the course dates and availability